Hours / Directions / Map

 Third Thursday Book Group - 1pm

-Newcomers are always welcome, and people who wish to read the book can pick up a copy at the Library's main desk.
+Newcomers to the book group are always welcome.
+Copies of the book can be picked up at the library's main desk.

 Upcoming Book group selections

 Here's the list of the upcoming titles for our Third Thursday Book Group:

 Jan 19 - Me Before You by Jojo Moyes